Jewish mythology

 Jewish mythology is the body of myths associated with Judaism.
-Elements of Jewish mythology have had a profound influence on Christian mythology and on Islamic mythology, as well as on abrahamic culture in general.
+Elements of Jewish mythology have had a profound influence on Christian mythology and on Islamic mythology, as well as on Abrahamic culture in general.
 Christian mythology directly inherited many of the narratives from the Jewish people, sharing in common the narratives from the Old Testament.
 Islamic mythology also shares many of the same stories; for instance, a creation-account spaced out over six periods, the legend of Abraham, the stories of Moses and the Israelites, and many more.

 Tanakh

 The writings of the biblical prophets, including Isaiah, Ezekiel, and Jeremiah, express a concept of the divine that is distinct from the mythologies of its neighbors.
 Instead of seeing the god of Israel as just one national god, these writings describe Yahweh as the one god of the universe.

 The prophetic writings condemned Hebrew participation in nature worship, and did not completely identify the divine with natural forces.

 Through the prophets' influence, Jewish theology increasingly portrayed God as independent from nature and acting independently of natural forces.
-Instead of eternally repeating a seasonal cycle of acts, Yahweh stood outside nature and intervened in it, producing new, historically unprecedented events; Eliade wrote: "That was theophany of a new type, hitherto unknown—the intervention of Jahveh in history.
+Instead of eternally repeating a seasonal cycle of acts, Yahweh stood outside nature and intervened in it, producing new, historically unprecedented events; Mircea Eliade wrote: "That was theophany of a new type, hitherto unknown—the intervention of Jahveh in history.
 It was therefore something irreversible and unrepeatable.
 The fall of Jerusalem does not repeat the fall of Samaria: the ruin of Jerusalem presents a new historic theophany, another 'wrath' of Jahveh. […] Jahveh stands out from the world of abstractions, of symbols and generalities; he acts in history and enters into relations with actual historical beings."

 Themes and narratives

 Creation narrative

 Two creation stories are found in the first two chapters of the Book of Genesis.
-In the first Elohim, the Hebrew generic word for God, creates the heavens and the earth in six days, then rests on, blesses and sanctifies the seventh.
+In the first, Elohim, the Hebrew generic word for God, creates the heavens and the earth in six days, then rests on, blesses and sanctifies the seventh.
 In the second story, God, now referred to by the personal name Yahweh, creates Adam, the first man, from dust and places him in the Garden of Eden, where he is given dominion over the animals.
 Eve, the first woman, is created from Adam and as his companion.
 God creates by spoken command and names the elements of the world as he creates them.

 Genesis 1:1–2:3 creation order: